Bardolph-Automation-Inc/bardolph/docs/language.rst

 .. index::
    single: individual lights
+   single: lights; set color

 Individual Lights
 =================
 Scripts can control individual lights by name.
-For example, if you have a light named "Table", you can set its color with
+For example, if you have a light named "Table", you can set its color with:

 .. code-block:: lightbulb